telerik/ajax-docs/api/server/Telerik.Web.UI/RadGrid.md

 Note that the Paging must be enabled ( must
                 be true) in order to use this property.

-###  AllowMultiRowSelection `Boolean`
+###  RegisterWithScriptManager `Boolean`

-Gets or sets a value indicating whether you will be able to select multiple rows
+Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
-            in Telerik RadGrid.
-By default this property is set to false.

 #### Remarks
-Note: You will not be able to select the Header, Footer or Pager
-            rows.
+If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.

+###  RenderMode `RenderMode`

+Specifies the rendering mode of the control.
+Setting the mode to Lightweight will yield
+            HTML 5/CSS 3 html and css.

+#### Remarks
+Lightweight rendering mode might change the outlook of the component in some older browsers
+            that don't support CSS3/HTML5.

+###  ResolvedRenderMode `RenderMode`

+Returns resolved RenderMode should the original value was Auto

-###  AllowMultiRowEdit `Boolean`
+###  RetainExpandStateOnRebind `Boolean`

-Gets or sets a value indicating whether Telerik RadGrid will allow
+Gets or sets a value indicating if the  property of both hierarchy and group items will be
-            you to have multiple rows in edit mode.
-The default value is false.
+            retained after a call to  or  method.

+###  RuntimeSkin `String`

+Gets the real skin name for the control user interface.
+If Skin is not set, returns
+            "Default", otherwise returns Skin.

+###  SelectedCellIndexes `GridIndexCollection`

+Gets a collection of indexes of the selected items.

+###  SelectedCells `GridTableCellCollection`

+Gets a collection of the currently selected GridTableCells

 ###  SelectedIndexes `GridIndexCollection`

 Gets a collection of indexes of the selected items.

-###  SelectedCellIndexes `GridIndexCollection`

-Gets a collection of indexes of the selected items.

-###  EditIndexes `GridIndexCollection`

-Gets a collection of the indexes of the Items that are in edit mode.

 ###  SelectedItems `GridDataItemCollection`

 Gets a collection of the currently selected GridDataItems

-###  SelectedCells `GridTableCellCollection`

-Gets a collection of the currently selected GridTableCells

-###  SelectedValue `Object`

-Gets the data key value of the selected row in a RadGrid control.

-###  SelectedValues `Object`

-Gets the corresponding data key values for the selected items in the grid.

-###  EditItems `GridDataItemCollection`

-Gets a collection of all GridItems in edit mode.
-See the Remarks
-            for more info.

-#### Remarks
-The EditItems collection contains InPlace
-                edit mode items.
-When you switch the edit type to EditForms, the EditItems collection holds the currently edited items but not their EditFormItems (which in this case hold the new values).
-See this help article for more
-                details.
-                    You should not use this property to check whether there are items in edit mode.
-                    The better approach is to use  property instead.

 ###  SelectedItemStyle `GridTableItemStyle`